How To Install A Shower Base On A Wooden Floor? |Easy Steps

 To level the floor, first, you have to make sure it is cleaned from all sides.
 To do that, use a vacuum to scrub off rising surfaces such as dirt or leftover glue.
 If needed, use a hammer to knock off extra hard surfaces that were left behind by the old shower pan.

 Once you do it, use the flat-level indicator to check whether the floor is level or not.
-If it shows the floor is level, you have done a great job, but if it doesn’t, there is more work for you.
+If it shows the floor is level, you have done a great job, but there is more work for you if it doesn’t.
 You have to follow the same process until you won’t reach the middle level of the indicator.

 Final Word